What is Conversational Intelligence?

 April 24, 2020

 As recent research shows, the U.S. call center industry is alive and well.
-According to the data, the industry saw a total of 22,265 new positions added in Q3 2015, minus 5,678 jobs that were cut due to force reductions and closures.
+According to the data, the industry saw a total of 32,000 new positions added in Q1 2019, with several major companies expanding their call center operations.

-What this means is there’s an imperative for call centers to drive operational performance excellence in order to remain competitive in the industry.
+What this means is there’s an imperative for call centers to drive business performance improvement in order to remain competitive in the industry.
 Not doing so risks losing valuable customers and call center talent in an industry that’s already known for high agent attrition rates.

 But the question is: How?

-The following is a look at 11 call center best practices that can help to retain top talent and provide for an improved experience for customers:
+The following is a look at 12 call center best practices that can help to retain top talent and provide for an improved omnichannel customer experience: